 Your accountant will typically help you prepare them, or they will be automatically generated by your accounting software, e.g. FreeAgent.

 You must also prepare a dividend voucher for each shareholder.
 Limited company dividends are treated the same way as all UK company dividends (for example, LSE quoted companies).

 Find out more in our guide to dividend vouchers and board meeting minutes.

 How often should you declare dividends?

 It is up to each company board to decide how often they pay dividends.
-Many contractors elect to distribute dividends on a quarterly basis.
-Read this helpful FAQ from a specialist contractor accountant which explains more about dividend timing.
+Many small company directors choose to distribute dividends on a quarterly basis, but there are no official restrictions on how often you can declare them.

 Once you have declared a dividend, you don’t have to extract the money right away – you have just declared your intention to distribute funds.

 There will also be further personal tax to pay on the dividends you receive if you are a higher or additional rate taxpayer.
-You will pay any personal tax liabilities via the annual self assessment process.
+You pay any personal tax liabilities via the annual self-assessment process.